 Since this is elastic, it is pretty stretchy.
 It took a little trial and error but I found that cutting the elastic about 8 inches shorter than the width of my TV worked well.

-I painted the whole frame with one quick coat of Rustoleum Chalky Finish paint in Charcoal.
-Then I used a chip brush to dry brush on a coat of light gray chalk paint followed by several layers of white chalky finish paint.
-Basically I just kept adding layers of white until I was satisfied with the look.
+I painted the whole frame with one quick coat of Rustoleum Chalked paint in Charcoal.
+Then I used a chip brush to dry brush on a coat of light gray chalk paint followed by several layers of white chalked paint.
+I kept adding layers of white until I was satisfied with the look.
 I didn’t even bother sealing this piece since it will very rarely be touched.

 Plus the custom design works so well with the TV.
 There is plenty of airflow at the bottom and at the open back to prevent the TV from overheating and there is still access to the buttons and speakers along the bottom as well as all of the input ports on the back of the TV.

 And I love that it is light enough that it doesn’t need to be attached to the wall and can easily swivel with the TV.

 I am so glad I finally got the nerve up to tackle this project!
 I love it!